 168 Now, concerning the lands inhabited by Libyans, the Adyrmachidians are the people that live nearest to Egypt.
 They follow Egyptian customs for the most part, but dress like other Libyans.
 Their women wear twisted bronze ornaments on both legs.
 Their hair is long.
 Each catches her own lice, then bites them and throws them away.
 (2) They are the only Libyans that do this, and they alone put on display to the king all virgins that are to be married.
 The king then takes the virginity of whichever of these maidens pleases him.
 These Adyrmachidians extend from Egypt to the harbour called Plynos.

 169 Next to them are the Giligamians, who inhabit the country to the west as far as the island of Aphrodisias.
-In the midst of these lands lies the island of Platea, which the Kyrenaians colonized, and on the mainland there is the harbour called Menelaos and the Aziris, which was a settlement of the Kyrenaians.
+In the midst of these lands lies the island of Platea, which the Cyrenaians colonized, and on the mainland there is the harbour called Menelaos and the Aziris, which was a settlement of the Cyrenaians.
 Here the country of silphion [a medicinal plant] begins, (2) which reaches from the island of Platea to the entrance of the Syrtis.
 This people is like the others in its customs.

 [Auschisians and Bakalians]

 171 Next west of the Asbystians are the Auschisians, living inland of Barke, and touching the coast at Euhesperides.
 Around the middle of the Auschisian territory lives the Bakalianss, a small tribe, who extend down to the sea at Tauchira, a town in the Barkaian country.
-Their customs are the same as those who live inland below Kyrene.
+Their customs are the same as those who live inland below Cyrene.

 [Nasamonians and their sexual customs]